 ~ The progression of my experience of hip-hop ran from dabble to wholehearted embrace.
 It started in mid school with Chamillionaire and continues today with Kendrick.
 Beats + poetry + lyricism and transcendent meaning, rap was a genre that didn’t come naturally to me.
 Even so, it holds everything that I love about music, just in a different form, created by personages wholly outside anything I might ever otherwise know.
 What follows are tracks from the artists, as I ran through them chronologically and favorited them for all-time.

 Chamillionaire – Turn It Up – Letting it fly on my Belkin mp3 player.
 Blasting it while playing NBA Live ’05.
 Posting the Hip Hop Police video on my Myspace.
 Trying to dance to Ridin’ Dirty at school dances.
 Cham’s place was long ago secured in the holds of my most nascent memories of rap.

 Kanye West – Stronger – I remember watching this music video on VH1 before school one morning, waiting on the bus, as was my constant tradition in those days.
 A truly unique track, it stuck with me and subsequently got me into Daft Punk.
 It also captured everyone at school for what felt like that whole year.
 Graduation is full of bangers that display Kanye’s strange and inventive style.
-All his albums provide something.
+All his albums provide something a bit different.
 The man is chaos, his music still hits.

 2Pac – Changes – There are 2 layers to 2pac.
 The music and its meaning, and the man and his now mythic status.
 Taken together, he’s probably the G.O.A.T.
 Larger than life, making music that was supposed to actually change people, change the world – more people should make an effort to actually listen to his music.